Mhmwood/E-commerce-Shop.co-v2-Full-stak-whit-next/README.md

   - Run `npm run db:generate` if needed
   - Optionally run `npm run db:studio` to inspect data

+### Database Seeding

+This project uses DummyJSON to populate the database with realistic fake products.
+All product images are uploaded to Supabase Storage for easy access.

+The seeder automatically adds:

+- Product details (title, description, price, brand, stock)
+- Product images (thumbnail + gallery)
+- Categories
+- Dimensions and metadata

 ## Deployment notes

 - Vercel (recommended) or any Node-compatible host that supports Next.js App Router works.